jokob-sk/NetAlertX/docs/SETTINGS_SYSTEM.md

    - `importConfigs`: This function is the main entry point of the script.
 It imports user settings from a configuration file, processes them, and saves them to the database.

-   - `read_config_file`: This function reads the configuration file (`pialert.conf`) and returns a dictionary containing the key-value pairs from the file.
+   - `read_config_file`: This function reads the configuration file (`app.conf`) and returns a dictionary containing the key-value pairs from the file.

 2. Importing Configuration and Initializing Settings:
    - The `importConfigs` function starts by checking the modification time of the configuration file to determine if it needs to be re-imported.
 If the file has not been modified since the last import, the function skips the import process.